ArPiRobot/ArPiRobot-Toolchain/README.md

 See the [Releases Page](https://github.com/ArPiRobot/ArPiRobot-Toolchain/releases).

 Download the correct toolchain for your system.
-Raspberry Pi's use the `armv6` toolchain.
-Nvidia Jetson's use the `aarch64` toolchain.
+Raspberry Pis use the `armv6` toolchain.
+Nvidia Jetsons use the `aarch64` toolchain.

 ## Setup to Build